nidhi988/assignment-plagiarism-dataset/README.md

 # Online Assignment Plagiarism Dataset

 This dataset contains 150 pairs of assignment texts labeled for plagiarism detection.
 I am working on collecting more dataset.
-The model is trained to detect plagiarism between an uploaded file with the stored documents using TF-IDF, Cosine similarity and Logistic Regression.
+The model is trained to detect plagiarism between an uploaded file with the stored documents using pipeline of TF-IDF, Cosine similarity and Logistic Regression model.
 Database = PostgreSQL (Supabase)
 Docker
 Render (Deployment)